angus-shoppee/FDSA/README.md

 Feature-Directed Splice Analysis (FDSA) is a scalable pipeline for the identification and quantification of splice events affecting specific *transcript features* in RNA sequencing data.

 A *transcript feature* may be any term matching a feature annotation from GenBank, such as "transmembrane region" or "phosphorylation site".
 FDSA can be used for unbiased genome-wide screening, or directed to a specific list of genes.
-FDSA can be used with BAM files produced by any splice-aware sequence aligner.
+FDSA is compatible with BAM files produced by any splice-aware sequence aligner.

 FDSA uses a specialized algorithm for identification of splice events, followed by integration of existing tools (Samtools, StringTie, and FeatureCounts) for downstream quantification.
 Finally, a graphical report summarizing splice events of interest can be generated as a portable HTML file.